Scheiermann/supersolids/README.rst

 pip install vtk-9.0.20210105-cp39-cp39-linux_x86_64.whl
 Then install mayavi (pip install mayavi or also build it from source, as there could be incapabilities with vtk9).

+pip
+---
+For **python3.9** follow the instructions above, then continue with (else do the following): pip install supersolids

 Archlinux
 ---------
 It is provided in the AUR under https://aur.archlinux.org/python-supersolids.git